- To store raw dog food, wrap it securely in an air-tight container and keep it in the freezer. This will ensure that bacteria won’t grow in the food.

-- Use a bowl made of stainless steel if you can because it cleans very easily and keeps you and your pet safe from foodborne bacteria from raw meat.
+- Use clean food bowls made of stainless steel if you can because these clean very easily and keep you and your pet safe from foodborne bacteria from raw meat.

 - Keep your pup’s raw dog food well-packaged and separated from other foods.

 - If your pup does not finish all of its food, put the remainder in the refrigerator for at most two to three days.